mkapra/wireguard-builder/README.md

-# Wireguard API
+# Wireguard Builder
-This project has the aim to provide an interface for coniguring a wireguard vpn network.
+This project has aims to provide a web interface for coniguring a wireguard vpn network.
-With the corresponding [Client](https://github.com/mkapra/wireguard-client) it will be possible to use this interface.

 ## Development
-### Preparation
+### Preparation Server
 You will need a PostgreSQL database with the tables of [setup_db.sql](./server/setup_db.sql).

 ### config.js